Overview

 -

-A simple example mobile application showcasing VWO Feature Management and Experimentation (React Native SDK) integration, enabling dynamic feature flags to control and update the app's UI in real-time.
+A simple example mobile application showcasing VWO Feature Experimentation (React Native SDK) integration, enabling dynamic feature flags to control and update the app's UI in real-time.

 -